flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env-test} % fetter -e python3 validate --bound requirements.txt --superset
 ```

 To comprehensively validate an environment, a lock file is required.
-The `--bound` argument will accept managed lock files from `pip-tools`, `pipenv`, `poetry`, `uv`, and even the proposed [PEP 751](https://peps.python.org/pep-0751) format.
-A simple option is to use `pip freeze`:
+The `--bound` argument will accept lock files created by `pip-tools`, `pipenv`, `poetry`, `uv`, and even the proposed [PEP 751](https://peps.python.org/pep-0751) format.
+A simple alternative is to use `pip freeze`:

 ```shell
 {.env-test} % pip freeze > requirements.lock
 ```

 Validating against "requirements.lock", the `--superset` argument is no longer necessary.
-Now all dependencies (both direct and transitive) are bound within a fixed definition.
+Now all dependencies, both direct and transitive, are bound within a fixed definition.

 ```shell
 {.env-test} % fetter -e python3 validate --bound requirements.lock
 ```

-## Automating Validation with `fetter site-install`
+## Automating Validation

 While environment validation with `fetter` can be done as needed or with every commit (via `pre-commit`), a truly reproducible, locked environment is only maintainable if validation is done before every Python execution.
 The `fetter site-install` command installs a special ".pth" file in the target environment's "site-packages" directory that, at the start of Python site initialization, runs a pre-configured `fetter validate` command.
 By default, if validation fails, a warning is printed.
 As shown below, the same arguments provided to `validate` are provided to `site-install`: